 When to start studying for Step 1

-The 40-Day Study Schedule is best for you if you have a strong foundation of medical knowledge and if your medical school meets US curriculum standards.
+The 40-Day Study Schedule is best for students with a strong foundation of medical knowledge and a medical school background meeting US curriculum standards.
 This study schedule is based on blocks of Qbank questions, which will prepare you for both the content and style of the USMLE® Step 1.
 All questions come with in-depth answer explanations and related video lectures.
 There is also a practice exam available for you to simulate your test day experience.

-The 99-Day Study Schedule is best for you if you still have significant knowledge gaps, are just starting to study for the USMLE®, or study medicine outside the US.
-This schedule takes you through the high-yield content you need to know for Step 1.
-You’ll watch video lectures, answer and review recall questions, and also prepare with Qbank blocks.
+The 99-Day Study Schedule is best for students with significant knowledge gaps, students who are just starting to study for the USMLE®, or students who studied medicine outside the US.
+This schedule takes you through a comprehensive overview of the high-yield content you need to know for Step 1.
+You’ll watch video lectures, answer and review recall questions, and prepare with Qbank blocks.

 Get familiar with test-taking strategies

 The physical and mental environment in which a question is delivered is just as important as its content.
 Lecturio’s unique Qbank Walkthrough Tutorials course & eBook will take you through 30 USMLE® questions step-by-step, teaching you how to correctly read a question stem and isolate the key components of each.
 They will also guide you through the multi-step reasoning required for each question before reviewing that question’s specific high-yield information.
 The Lecturio Qbank is based on the latest NBME® standards and simulates your test day experience with the same look and feel as the Step 1 exam.
-Using a Qbank as your base, as explained further here, will get you accustomed to the types of questions that the test will ask and will allow you to learn from the test, rather than just learning for the test.
+Using a Qbank as your base allows you to learn from the test, rather than just learning for the test.

 Test and apply your knowledge with the Lecturio Qbank

-It’s now time to start practicing clinical case questions.
+The USMLE tests clinical scenarios, so it only makes sense to practice clinical case questions for preparation.
 We recommend using Lecturio’s 40-Day Study Schedule, which comes pre-configured in our “Exam Resources” section.

 - Select “tutor mode off” and turn “timed mode” on (you want to get your brain used to the pressure of the clock – if there’s time pressure on exam day, you’ll be ready for it)